Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

 ==================

 **Giskard Hub is our enterprise platform for LLM agent testing with team collaboration and continuous red teaming.**

-The Giskard Hub Python SDK provides technical users with programmatic access to all enterprise features—enabling automation of agent testing, project and dataset management.
+The Giskard Hub Python SDK provides technical users with programmatic access to all enterprise features, enabling automation of agent testing, project and dataset management.

 .. grid:: 1 1 2 2